Timing Optimisation and Analysis in the Design of 3D silicon sensors: the TCoDe Simulator: Analysis of static properties and 3D silicon sensor design

 \section{Analysis of static properties and 3D silicon sensor design}

 Once the specific technology and sensor pitch are chosen, the timing optimisation and detailed design of 3D silicon sensors starts with an accurate definition of the pixel geometrical structure.
 In this first stage, the so-called \emph{static properties} of the pixel are studied and defined.
-These are those physical properties which fix the operating conditions of the sensor, that is the electric field, the weighting field and the carrier velocities.
-The \emph{static properties} strictly depend on the electrode structure and on the bias voltage and correspond to well defined value maps across the whole sensor volume.
+Such physical properties fix the operating conditions of the sensor.
+They are the electric field, which decides the carrier velocities, and the weighting field.
+These \emph{static properties} strictly depend on the electrode structure and on the bias voltage and correspond to well defined value maps across the whole sensor volume.
 They establish the playground where the carrier dynamics and signal generation are then simulated and characterised.

-The study of the \emph{static properties} has been entirely performed by means of the Synopsys Sentaurus TCAD~\cite{tcad} software.
+The study of the \emph{static properties} has been performed with the Synopsys Sentaurus TCAD~\cite{tcad} software.